dylan-lang/opendylan/documentation/core-reference/source/threads.rst

 Thread variables
 ----------------

-The Threads library provides a new type of variable: a *thread* variable, also known as a *thread-local* variable.
+The Threads module provides a new type of variable: a *thread* variable, also known as a *thread-local* variable.
 These variables are similar to normal module variables in the sense that they are visible according to the same scoping rules and have the same semantics in a